keystonejs/keystone/docs/discussions/relationships.md

 # Relationships

 KeystoneJS allows you to model your data as a collection of related `Lists`.
-For example, a blogging application might have lists called `Posts` and `Users`, where each post has a single author.
+For example, a blogging application might have lists called `Post` and `User`, where each post has a single author.
-This would be represented in Keystone by a relationship between the `Posts` and `Users` lists.
+This would be represented in Keystone by a relationship between the `Post` and `User` lists.

 ## Defining a Relationship